Bylaws, Department of History

 D. Non-Tenure-Track Appointments

-Appointment of lecturers, visiting professors, assistant instructors, and other paid non-tenure- track appointments (with the exception of teaching professors) will be made by the Chairperson, who will do so in consultation with Department Officers and Subject Area Caucuses, especially in the case of full-time and multi-year appointments.
+Appointment of lecturers, visiting professors, assistant instructors, and other paid non-tenure- track appointments (with the exception of teaching professors) will be made by the Chairperson, who will do so in consultation with Department Officers and Subject Area Caucuses.
+The Chair will not recommend to the Dean the appointmnet of a multi-term lecturer without the support of a majority of the faculty.
 The Associate Chair is primarily responsible for supervising these appointments.

 E. Classified and Support Staff